ibm-cloud-docs/cephaas/getting-started.md

 After saving your cost estimation, click **Start order process** and share your contact details.
 After you submit the contact form, a notification with a Confirmation ID is displayed.

 An IBM representative will contact you to understand your requirements.
-Post discussions and approvals, your IBM representative will place your order.
+Post discussions and approvals, your IBM representative places your order.
 While the order is processing, you can track the status from your IBM Cloud account dashboard.

 ## Preparing your deployment